-If you haven’t worked since the incident in question, but you can’t prove it was because of the harm you suffered, then this would affect the damages you could claim.
+If you haven’t worked since the incident in question, but you can’t prove it was because of the harm you suffered, then this would affect the damages you could claim as well.

-It is also worth noting that it may be possible to claim compensation if a close family member is harmed as a result of medical negligence.
-This could include the cost of caring for that person or your own nervous shock as a result of the incident.
+It is also worth noting, that it may be possible to claim compensation if a close family member is harmed as a result of negligent treatment This could include the cost of caring for that person or your own nervous shock as a result of the incident.

-It is therefore most likely that you would be claiming damages from an insurance company rather than a medical professional directly.
+It is therefore most likely that you would claim damages from an insurance company rather than seek compensation from a medical professional directly.

 In 2002, the Australian government was forced to step in after a series of cases with large payouts led to a sharp rise in medical indemnity insurance premiums.
 There was concern that medical professionals in high-risk disciplines might be forced out of the profession.